United States Department of Veterans Affairs

 Includes articles from Issues Forum, news, events and information, and links.

-• Al-Anon/AlateenLink will take you outside the VA website.
+• Al-AnonLink will take you outside the VA website.
 VA is not responsible for the content of the linked site.

 • Alcoholics AnonymousLink will take you outside the VA website.
 VA is not responsible for the content of the linked site.

-(AA) An informal society of more than 2 million recovered alcoholics in the United States, Canada, and other countries.
+(AA) An informal society of recovered alcoholics in the United States, Canada, and other countries.
 Site in English, French, and Spanish.

-• Center for Alcohol and Addictions StudiesLink will take you outside the VA website.
+• Center for Alcohol and Addiction StudiesLink will take you outside the VA website.
 VA is not responsible for the content of the linked site.

-At Brown University.
-Information on training, research, plus links and medical resources.
+Brown University center website with nformation on training, research, plus links and medical resources.

 • Harm Reduction CoalitionLink will take you outside the VA website.
 VA is not responsible for the content of the linked site.